 To address these needs, DEO has the following programs, which are described in more detail below:

 - Housing Repair and Replacement Program

-- Workforce Affordable Rental New Construction Program
+- Workforce Affordable Rental New Construction and Land Acquisition Program

 - Voluntary Home Buyout Program